rfkinline/BTC-Dashboard/README.md

 3. GitHub stats
 4. Needs at least two other modes of this, like one to get your local breakout price and another as we approach/pass ATH
 5. Automatic screensaver (by time) to save display
-6. Automatic start with variables
+6. Automatic start with using variables (for example display switch off/on time)

 ## Display
 <b>Install for HyperPixel 4.0 (3.5" display)</b><br>